microsoft/InnerEye-Gateway/README.md

     c.
 Compares each group with each channel config until a set of filtered DICOM image files matches the constraints in the channel config.

     d.
-Copies the image data and only the required DICOM tags to a set of new images, anonymises the remaining DICOM tags.
+Copies the image data and only the required DICOM tags to a set of new images, removing the remaining DICOM tags.

     e.
 Zips the images and POSTs them to the InnerEye-Inference web service.